-Sheffield Schools Linking Programme launched in 2017 and has expanded to now link 18 classes in Sheffield, engaging 540 pupils across 12 primary and 2 secondary schools.
+Sheffield Schools Linking Programme launched in 2017 and last year expanded to link 18 classes in Sheffield, engaging 540 pupils across 12 primary and 2 secondary schools.
+In 2020-21, we are linking virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.

 Staff at the school have been trained in P4C and it is hoped that they will lead future sessions.
 At the end of the Link, there was a final celebration activity, where the two groups went ice skating together.
 They have since completed pieces of reflective writing.
 At an EAL conference, following the activities and having seen the display about the link, other schools expressed an interest in this type of exchange.
 The programme seems to have led to some interesting outcomes around boosting the confidence of slightly marginalised or quieter children and has certainly broken down barriers and widened horizons to the extent that teachers have noticed these benefits.
 One of the P4C enquiries was particularly powerful.